What is the main difference between SharkSnip and Pikkit?

 When does SharkSnip make more sense?

 SharkSnip makes more sense if the missing piece is the edge-generation workflow.
-Its calculators are free, its Pro tier lists real-time picks, prop predictions, DFS lineup building, unlimited Tinker compute, marketplace browsing, and full backtesting.
-That is a different promise from automatic import.
+Its calculators are free, and the public product surface emphasizes live picks, premium analytics, DFS optimizer access, and model-workflow tools.
+That is a different promise from a standalone tracking network.

 A tracker can tell you that you beat or missed the close.
 It cannot, by itself, explain why your pregame number should be different from the market.
 SharkSnip is aimed at that upstream question.